 Triangulations are basic geometric structures.
-A triangulation of a set V of points is a simplicial complex S whose vertex set is a subset of or equal to V, and the underlying space of S is the convex hull of V. Given a point set, there are many triangulations of it.
+A triangulation of a set V of points in \mathbb{R}^d is a d-dimensional simplicial complex \mathcal{S} whose vertex set is a subset of or equal to V. The underlying space of \mathcal{S} is the convex hull of V. Given a point set, there are many triangulations of it.
 Among them, the Delaunay triangulation is of the most interested one.
-Its dual is the Voronoi diagram of the point set.
+The dual of Delaunay triangulation is the Voronoi diagram of the point set.
 Delaunay triangulations and Voronoi diagrams have many nice mathematical properties [1, 12, 7].
 They are extensively used in many applications.